MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 process
 ```

-### Example 9: Using ForeEach-Object with more than two script blocks
+### Example 9: Using ForEach-Object with more than two script blocks

 In this example we pass two script blocks positionally.
 All the script blocks bind to the
 **Process** parameter.
 However, they are treated as if they had been passed to the **Begin**,